surniaulula/wpsso-breadcrumbs/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-breadcrumbs/assets/icon-256x256.png">

+Most comprehensive Schema BreadcrumbsList markup of any plugin.

 Adds Schema BreadcrumbList markup to posts, pages, and custom post types.

-Uses Google's preferred Schema JSON-LD format for breadcrumbs.
+Use Google's preferred Schema JSON-LD format for your breadcrumbs markup.

-Most comprehensive Schema BreadcrumbsList markup of any plugin.

-Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.
+Select between using ancestors or categories for your breadcrumbs.

 **No theme template or function files to modify:**